Last Updated: December 13, 2024

 Timing Constraints

-Constraint Type: The constraint type determines the nature of the constraint applied to a task, specifying whether the task is constrained by a specific date, start, finish, or has no constraint.
+Constraint Type: The constraint type determines the nature of the constraint applied to a task, specifying whether the task is constrained by a specific date, start time, or finish time or has no constraint.

 Types: